emilyrbowe/data-structures/week_04/README.md

 ------

 ## Starter Code
-We were given starter code for the
+We were given starter code for the three portions of the assignment that involved code.

 ### Part 2: Create a table(s) in your database in `wa04-a-init.js`
 ```javascript